Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 ### serviceAccountPassword

 This is the service account password to use when logging in using the "stored" endpoint.
-The stored endpoint allows you to log in using the configured service account and provide a displayName to identify the user you are logging in for.
+The stored endpoint allows you to log in using the configured service account and provide a display name to identify the user you are logging in for.

 > **Note:** This property must be overridden if you're using the "stored" endpoint.